Rozi19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group:- changeing  the group owner 100-change_owner_and_group:- change All the owner and group owner 101-symbolic_linck_permissions:- changes the owner and the group owner of _hello to vincent and staff respectively 102-if_only:- changes the owner of the file hello to betty only if it is owned by the user guillaume
+13-change_group:- changeing  the group owner 100-change_owner_and_group:- change All the owner and group owner 101-symbolic_linck_permissions:- changes the owner and the group owner of _hello to vincent and staff respectively 102-if_only:- changes the owner of the file hello to betty only if it is owned by the user guillaume 103-star_wars:- display star war